tcmoore3/hpmc-surface-potential/README.md

 The HOOMD-blue developers will periodically update [hoomd-component-template](https://github.com/glotzerlab/hoomd-component-template/), including updates to the GitHub Actions workflow, pre-commit configuration, and CMake scripts.
-Merge these changes into your fork to to test with the latest version of HOOMD-blue.
+Merge these changes into your fork to support the latest version of HOOMD-blue.

 ## Documenting and releasing your component

-TODO: Document your component in `README.md` (this file).
+TODO: Document your component in `README.md` (this file) and remove documentation relevant to the template.

 When appropriate: